Protecting and Supporting Children and Young People Policy

 - cooperate with reasonable steps to coordinate service delivery and decision-making with other relevant service providers

-- avoid undertaking any investigation of the circumstances giving rise to a report where risk of significant harm has been reported, without the express prior approval of the relevant Community Services case officer
+- avoid undertaking any investigation of the circumstances giving rise to a report where risk of significant harm has been reported, without the express prior approval of the relevant Family and Community Services case officer

 - inform students, including apprentices or trainees, of their right to be protected from abuse and of avenues of support if they have concerns about abuse.